icewolfz/jiMUD/docs/speedpaths.md

 - You can escape the speedpath character by doubling it so !!2n would send !2n to the mud instead of being expanded, you can escape a number but doing \\# so \0 would be considered a 0 in th command
 - You may also group commands using () or {} and all text in () or {} will not be parsed allowing you to do nested speed paths

+## Preferences

+- [Delay between path command](preferences.md#scripting) allows you to set how fast to send path commands in milliseconds, default: 0
+- [Amount of path commands to send](preferences.md#scripting) allows you you batch send commands between delay, default: 1
+- Under Scripting Characters you can set:
+    - `Character` the character to use for speed paths, default: !
+    - `Parse` weather to parse commands using the command input parser as if entered from the command line, default: enabled
+    - `Echo` echo each command to the screen as it is sent to the mud, default: disabled

 ## Examples

 - `!n2w` would be expanded to "north west west" with each one being sent to the mud as a command